 Grounding is a term used in many fields, from physics and electronics.
 In the domain of spirituality, it has a special meaning.
-Grounding is a measurable connection between energy and an object.
-Science tells us we ARE energy.
+Grounding is a measurable connection between objects.
+Science tells us all matter is a form of every, so we ARE a kind of energy that is conscious.
 We can measure our physiology’s grounding.

 Let’s start with some definitions.
-Then, look at some examples of grounding techniques that relate to the subject of spiritual exploration.
+Then, look at some examples of grounding techniques or grounding exercises related to spiritual exploration.

-Mental health clinicians use terms grounding and grounding techniques, but they use these terms to describe cognitive anchoring strategies.
+Mental health clinicians use the terms grounding and grounding techniques.
+However, they use these terms to describe cognitive anchoring strategies.
 These are practical tactics that help people regulate their emotions.
 The mental anchor helps keep someone from slipping into unwanted thoughts and feelings.

-In the mental health arena, almost anything engaging the senses or attention has the potential for becoming a mental anchor.
+In the mental health arena, almost anything engaging the senses or attention can become a mental anchor.
 Most of these techniques are also practical ways to help you become more present.
 When you are present, it keeps the mind from fixating on negative thoughts.
 We won’t go into these more clinical applications.
-Our interest is in methods that cultivate and expand energy and awareness.
+Our interest is in methods that cultivate and expand vitality and awareness.

 When we are grounded, we connect all three parts of our essence, body, mind, and spirit.
 It’s a mental and physical state that can generate energy.
 When we are grounded, we are present and aware.
 As we stabilize and align our awareness, we feel in tune and have a sense of inner harmony.
 We are aware of all three aspects of our essence.